fix8mt/conjure_enum/README.md

 static constexpr int enum_to_int(T value);
 static constexpr std::underlying_type_t<T> enum_to_underlying(T value);
 ```
 Returns an `int` or the `underlying` value for the given enum value.
+These are added for completeness.
+For unscoped enums
+you can always just use the value like an int, or for scoped enums just `static_cast<int>` it first.
 ```c++
 std::cout << conjure_enum<component>::enum_to_int(component::path) << '\n';
 std::cout << conjure_enum<component>::enum_to_underlying(component::path) << '\n';